beautyjoy/beautyjoy.github.io/summer-pd/index.md

 {% include_relative _pd_locations.html %}

 New in 2018, NC State University and The Citadel are partnering to offer PD on integrated project-based lessons that integrate computational thinking, BJC-style, into STEM courses for middle and high school.
 Two 5-day workshops will be offered, one in Raleigh, NC  Jul 22-27 and one in Charleston, SC Jul 29-Aug 3.
-More info coming soon!
+More information coming soon!

 ## How do I become a BJC Master Teacher?
 If you are a BJC teacher, and would like to prepare to lead BJC workshops, email [pd@bjc.berkeley.edu][pd-email], or complete our Train the Trainer workshop application at http://bjc.link/TTTApp2018.
 Be sure to plan to attend our 2018 BJC "Train the Trainer" Master Teacher workshop June 19-22, and one or more 5-day in-person BJC workshops as a Teaching Assistant (TA).